 I am a museologist, curator and lecturer specialising in photography, based in Switzerland.
-I am until 30 November 2021 the director and curator of Photoforum Pasquart in Biel, and have been appointed as director of the Centre de la photographie Genève from January 2022.
+I was from 2018 to 2021 the director and curator of Photoforum Pasquart in Biel, and I am now the director of the Centre de la photographie Genève.

 Portrait by Olga Cafiero